What is a SELPA?

 SELPA stands for Special Education Local Plan Area.
 In 1977, Assembly Bill 1250 required all school districts and county offices to form geographical regions of sufficient size and scope to provide for all special education services of children residing within the region boundaries.
 Each SELPA developed a local plan describing how it would provide special education services.

 Today, there are over 135 SELPAs in the State.
 The SELPA governance structures vary in form, including models for Multi-District SELPAs, Multi-District/County Office SELPAs, Single District SELPAs, Multi-District/Multi-County SELPAs, County SELPAs with Joint Powers agreements, and Charter only SELPAs.
-Size and scope also varies across the state ranging in size from those serving fewer than 1,000 students to those serving more than 10,000 students.
+Size and scope also vary across the state ranging in size from those serving fewer than 1,000 students to those serving more than 10,000 students.

 Even though there are many organizational structures for a SELPA, all SELPAs have the same basic goal: to deliver high quality special education programs and services to the students with disabilities in the most effective, efficient, and cost effective manner practicable.

-The SELPA and member local education agencies (LEAs) foster coordination between general and special education for prevention and early intervention of suspected disabilities.
+The SELPA and member local education agencies (LEAs or school districts) foster coordination between general and special education for prevention and early intervention of suspected disabilities.
 The SELPA also ensures appropriate education services for individuals with disabilities by working cooperatively with other public and private agencies to support a full complement of special education services for students.
 Each SELPA must have an Administrative Unit (also known as the Responsible Local Agency), which serves as the legal entity that receives funds.
 In some instances, the Administrative Unit is a school district and in other instances it is the county office of education.